open-feature/playground/README.md

    `memo`, `loop`, `binet`, and `default`.
 5. Create a new flag called `hex-color` with the values: `CC0000`, `00CC00`, `0000CC`, `chartreuse`.
-6. Run `npm run cloudbees-demo` and visit http://localhost:3333/api, http://localhost:3333/hello, or http://localhost:3333/fibonacci?num=40
+6. Run `npm run cloudbees-demo`
+7. Open http://localhost:3333/message, http://localhost:3333/hex-color/markup, or http://localhost:3333/calculate?num=40 in your browser
+8. Optionally, run the UI as described in the [introductory demo](#introductory-demo)

-### LaunchDarkly Provider Demo
+#### LaunchDarkly Provider Demo

 A LaunchDarkly provider demo.